queilawithaQ/documentation/_general/integrations/testable.md

 Add the following to your [project's test commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}/#configuring-your-test-commands) to run the load test.
 Check Testable's [parameter documentation](https://docs.testable.io/api/simple.html) for a complete reference.

-The following example test command runs a load test that simulates 5 concurrent users each running a Node.js script for 1 minute from a shared grid in AWS N. Virginia and check that the success rate is greater than 95% and that the median response time is less than 300ms.
-It assumes that the base URL of the deployed environment is available in the $DEPLOYED_BASE_URL environment variable for [the Node.js test script to access](https://docs.testable.io/guides/scenario-params.html).
+The following example test command runs a load test that simulates 5 concurrent users each running a Node.js script for 1 minute from a shared grid in AWS N. Virginia and checks that the success rate is greater than 95% and that the median response time is less than 300ms.
+It assumes that the base URL of the deployed environment is available in the `$DEPLOYED_BASE_URL` environment variable for [the Node.js test script to access](https://docs.testable.io/guides/scenario-params.html).

 ```bash
 /bin/bash -c './testable-kpi-monitor.sh $(curl -sS -F "code=@test.js" -F "params[baseUrl]=${DEPLOYED_BASE_URL}" -F "concurrent_users_per_region=5" -F "duration_mins=1" -F "rampup_mins=0" -F "conf_testrunners[0].regions=aws-us-east-1" -F "kpis[0].expr=Outcome[success] > 95%" -F "kpis[1].expr=Response Time[Median] < 300ms" -F "testcase_name=Api Test" https://api.testable.io/start?key=${TESTABLE_KEY})'